the-wrench-io/thena-parent/README.md

 # Thena - JSON storage framework

 Thena is a JSON storage framework with GIT-like features on top of a relational database.
+* **Project Scope**:
+Multiple projects in the same installation with a separate set of tables for each project.
 * **CRUD operation based on commits**:
 Any changes to data are done using the commit concept.
 * **Full audit**: